The 8 Best Places to Buy Real Estate Leads in 2026

 The Close content and product recommendations are editorially independent.
 We may make money when you click on links to our partners.
 Learn More

-In this article, I’ve listed the best places to buy real estate leads, why I chose them, and their standout features.
-No fluff, just the actionable intel you need to invest your marketing dollars where they matter most.
+In this article, I break down the best places to buy real estate leads, why each one made the list, and their standout features.
+No fluff, no filler — just practical insight from an agent to help you spend your marketing dollars where they will lead to the biggest impact.

 The Close’s top picks for the best places to get real estate leads